 2009 April - Belgium starts proceedings at the International Court of Justice in The Hague to try to force Senegal to bring former Chadian President Hissene Habre to trial for alleged human rights abuses during his time in power.

-2009 May - A UN court accepts Senegal's pledge to keep in the country ex-Chad dictator Hissene Habre, ahead of his trial for rights abuses.
+2009 May - UN court accepts Senegal's pledge to keep in Hissene Habre in the country ahead of trial for rights abuses.

 2009 September-October - Clashes between troops and rebels in the province of Casamance.

 2010 April - France gives up its military bases in the country.

 2012 March - Macky Sall wins presidential elections, and his coalition wins July parliamentary elections.

 2012 September - MPs abolish the upper house, the Senate, and the post of vice president in an effort to save money for flood relief.
 Critics say the aim is to weaken the opposition.

 2013 July - The Senegalese authorities arrest former Chadian President Hissene Habre in Dakar and put him on trial him for crimes against humanity committed in Chad under his rule.

 2014 April - Rebel leader Salif Sadio, who had been fighting for the independence of the Casamance region, declares a unilateral ceasefire.